Come to Campus; It's Worth the Trip

-If you are unable to attend a scheduled Honors College information session or plan to visit over the summer, please contact the Honors College office at email@example.com for other visiting options.
+If you are unable to attend a scheduled Honors College information session, please contact Eva Bramesco, Assistant Director for Honors College Admissions at firstname.lastname@example.org

-Bring your whole class!
+Organizations and high school groups with 8 or more students can register here!
 If you would like to arrange a tour for groups of eight to 90 high school students, we can assist you.
+Priority for these high school tours is given to schools and groups bringing students from underserved populations.
 Group tour requests must be made at least one month in advance, and there are no guarantees that the date and time will be available.
-Group Tours are for an information session and campus tour only.
-If you would like to eat on campus during your visit, please contact the Dining Office at 703-993-3313.
+Group tours include an information session and campus tour only.
+If you would like to eat on campus during your visit, specify on the registration request.
+Dining requests will be met based upon availability.

-If your request is approved, you will be contacted by email or phone, and receive a confirmation packet via email.
-If you have not received confirmation within a week of your requested group tour date, you are not registered.
+If your request is approved, you will be contacted by email or phone with further details.
+If you have not received confirmation your visit is not officially booked.
 Please do not make any travel arrangements until you receive a confirmation packet.

-For specific questions or concerns, please contact Pete Saenz, Admissions Counselor, at 703-993-2405
+For specific questions or concerns, please contact Admissions Counselor Daniel Brosnan.

 Tuesdays at 11:30 a.m., Ongoing

 Information sessions and campus tours are offered throughout the year for those interested in transferring to Mason.
 Your visit starts with a half-hour transfer admissions information session led by our Transfer Coordinators.
 Following the information session, a Mason Ambassador, a member of our student volunteer group, leads you on a campus tour.
 The whole program generally lasts about two hours.
 You may schedule a tour up to three weeks in advance.